 The APPF is supported by the Australian Government through its National Collaborative Research Infrastructure Strategy (NCRIS).
 NCRIS is a national network of world-class research infrastructure projects that support high-quality research to drive greater innovation in the Australian research sector and the economy more broadly.
 Projects support strategically important research through which Australian researchers and their international partners can address key national and global challenges.

 The APPF substantially leveraged its NCRIS funding during the first decade of operation by attracting several million dollars in state government and host institution support, as well as RDC grants, to enhance existing, and add new, infrastructure to support the research community.

 Today, NCRIS funding and substantial in-kind support from our host institutions, the University of Adelaide, CSIRO and Australian National University, cover much of the facility’s operating costs, providing facility users with highly subsidised access to advanced technologies and expertise.
-The remaining funds required to maintain the infrastructure is generated by user fees and RDC grants to support capability improvements and a recent $2.6 million research infrastructure investment made by the Federal Government.
+The remaining funds required to maintain the infrastructure is generated by user fees, RDC grants to support capability improvements and a recent $2.6 million research infrastructure investment made by the Federal Government.
 The grant was announced under the Federal Government’s new $1.9 billion Research Infrastructure Investment Plan, developed in response to the recommendations from the National Research Infrastructure Roadmap produced by a group of experts led by Australia’s Chief Scientist, Dr Alan Finkel AO.

 The APPF is governed by a seven member Board comprising four independent members and three host institution representative members.